EgonAxel/Barskollen_FrontEnd/README.md

 shift- or option-click on the folder, and copy the folder's name as a search path.

-Open a new terminal window, write 'cd ' and enter the folder's path you just have copied, and press 'enter'.
+Open a new terminal window, write 'cd ' to change directory and enter the folder's path you just have copied, and press enter.

 # Installations